 During the year there was no additions to membership of the Board of Management.
+The tenant board member resigned from the Board of Management.
 The 5 year business plan continues to be reviewed and updated by the Board.
 The Association is actively seeking new board members, with specific skills to help it achieve its vision.
 New board members with relevant knowledge and experience as well as tenant board members are always sought and applications are welcomed.
-There are currently 7 board members including one tenant.
-There are vacancies for up to 5 more members, especially tenant board members.
+There are currently 6 board members.
+There are vacancies for up to 6 more members, especially tenant board members.